-And it’s no wonder with so many colours, patterns, textures and shapes to choose from.
-From the ever-popular lily pad design to simple metro and hexagonal tiles, there’s a lot of fun to be had when it comes to buying tiles for your kitchen or bathroom.
+And it’s no wonder, with so many colours, patterns, textures and shapes to choose from.
+From the ever-popular lily pad design to simple metro and hexagonal tiles, you can have a lot of fun when it comes to buying tiles for your kitchen or bathroom.

-Choosing the right style when you’re buying tiles can be quite a challenge, what with so many different styles, patterns, and colours, not to mention what they are made from.
+Choosing the right style when you’re buying tiles can be quite a challenge.
+There are so many different styles, patterns, colours and materials.

-The material is always a good place to start, as selecting the ideal tile type really depends on where you are planning to use it.
-Some are more suitable to certain areas – for example walls, floors, wet areas, or those that may need to withstand high heat – than others.
-Let me explain…
+A good place to start is with the material, as selecting the ideal tile type depends on where you are planning to use it.
+Some are more suitable for use in certain areas than others.
+For example, walls, floors, wet areas, or those that may need to withstand high heat.

-Porcelain designs are made of a finer, denser grade of clay than ceramic and then pressed and cooked for longer at hotter temperatures, resulting in a high-performance, durable material that is non-porous, frost proof, and stain resistant – a good, stable choice for many uses.
+Porcelain designs are made of a finer, denser grade of clay than ceramic and then pressed and cooked for longer at hotter temperatures.
+The result is a high-performance, durable material that is non-porous, frost proof, and stain resistant.
+So it’s a good, stable choice for many uses.
 Suitable for both walls and floors, porcelain tiles are also available in a wide variety of designs and shapes and are easy to maintain.
 They can be used virtually anywhere, having an advantage over ceramic styles in outdoor areas, wet zones, and rooms with high footfall.

-A thing to remember when you’re buying tiles is: ceramic is fine on the walls, but porcelain is a better choice for floors and external use.
+A thing to remember when you’re buying tiles is: ceramic is fine on the walls.
+However, porcelain is a better choice for floors and external use.

-Coloured glass tiles and mosaics are great for walls, but using them on floors should come with a word of warning.
-Not only will they easily catch dirt, they are also not as hardy as other materials.
-Instead, stick to them as details within a larger design, for example to accentuate areas, such as a splashback or border or around a basin or storage niches in a shower, and offer a touch of glamour that is also easier to clean and maintain.
+Coloured glass tiles and mosaics are great for walls, but buying tiles and using them on floors should come with a word of warning.
+Not only will they easily attract dirt, they are also not as hardy as other materials.
+Instead, stick to them as details within a larger design.
+For example, to accentuate areas, such as a splashback or border or around a basin or storage niches in a shower.
+They will offer a touch of glamour that is also easier to clean and maintain.

-These tiles are usually smaller in size, so bear in mind there tends to be more grout involved, which often needs a bit more maintenance and cleaning.
+These tiles are usually smaller in size, so bear in mind that there’ll be more grout.
+You’ll therefore need to maintain and clean the tiles more often.

 Watch The Bathroom Sessions: ways with colour and pattern

 Natural stone is still popular.
 Beautiful and timeless, with infinite detail and variations, each tile is different with unique markings, patterns, and textures.
 Stone offers innate strength and durability and continues to be an enduring choice when people are buying tiles.

 However, a natural material requires a little more care and attention.
 Stone is porous, so sealing the tiles is critical, and harsh cleaning products may damage the surface.
 Also be aware it will mark and wear with time – but for me, that’s part of the charm.

-Advancements in print technology (bear with me!) mean imitation marbles made from porcelain or ceramic provide a great alternative if you are conscious of maintenance or want a more affordable solution.
-They don’t need sealing and the good ones have lots of variation and patterns – so you don’t see repeats of the veining, making them appear much more realistic.
+Advancements in print technology mean imitation marbles made from porcelain or ceramic provide a great alternative to the real thing.
+They’re more affordable and easy to maintain.
+You don’t need to seal them and the good ones have lots of variation and patterns.
+So you don’t see repeats of the veining, making them appear much more realistic.
 A great option when buying tiles.

 Cement or encaustic tiles have become increasingly popular – I suspect it’s due to the colour and pattern choice.

-Similarly, concrete tiles are often requested and come in a wide range of designs and shades – all with an urban, industrial-style feel.
+Similarly, concrete tiles are popular too and come in a wide range of designs and shades – all with an urban, industrial-style feel.

-If you prefer a more traditional look, terracotta tiles are made using clay and then fired, which creates a more artisan style.
+If you prefer a more traditional look, terracotta tiles are made of clay and then fired, which creates a more artisan style.
 Usually unglazed, their natural earthy tones provide a beautiful rustic look.